biotaphy/tutorials/_sources/pages/glossary.rst.txt

     vector data, with one square polygon for every grid-cell, and stored in shapefile format.

+  Phylogenetic Tree
+    A Phylogenetic :term:`Tree` contains species names or identifiers for  analyzing evolutionary patterns.
+BiotaPhy uses phylogenetic trees matching species data in a :term:`PAM` to correlate evolutionary patterns with species distributions and landscape features.
+Trees are stored in [Newick](https://evolution.genetics.washington.edu/phylip/newicktree.html) or
+    [Nexus](http://wiki.christophchamp.com/index.php?title=NEXUS_file_format) format.

+  SDM
+    Species Distribution Modeling (SDM) is also known by several other names, including environmental niche modeling, ecological niche modeling, and habitat modeling.
+    SDM refers to the process of creating mathematical formulas (models) to predict the geographic distribution of species based on where they have been found and the environmental conditions in those locations.

   Species Distribution Model
-    A species distribution model is a estimation of potential habitat for a particular species.
+    A species distribution model (SDM) is a estimation of potential habitat for a particular species.

   Tree
     A Tree is a set of hierarchical data.

-In this tutorial, our tree data is all phylogenetic data, and is represented in
-    [Newick](https://evolution.genetics.washington.edu/phylip/newicktree.html) or
-    [Nexus](http://wiki.christophchamp.com/index.php?title=NEXUS_file_format) format.
+  Ultrametric Tree
+    A :term:`Phylogenetic Tree` may contain numbers on the edges between species nodes corresponding to the hypothesized time between the evolution of one species node to the other.
+In an Ultrametric tree, the branch length from each tip in the tree up to the root, is equal to all other tip-to-root total lengths.